A trailing stop is a special type of trade order that moves relative to price fluctuations.

 A trailing stop allows a trade to continue to gain in value when the market price moves in a favorable direction but automatically closes the trade if the market price suddenly moves in an unfavorable direction by a specified distance.

 A trailing stop is a way to automatically protect yourself from the downside while locking in the upside.

 A trailing stop order resembles a stop loss order in that it automatically closes the trade if the market moves in an unfavorable direction by a specified distance.

 The key feature is that as long as the market price moves in a favorable direction, the trigger price will automatically follow it by the specified distance.

-In example, setting a 50-pip trailing stop on EUR/USD after buying it at 1.2550 would mean that if price rose to 1.2600, your stop would also rise by from its initial level of 1.2500 to 1.2550 (50 pips).
+For example, setting a 50-pip trailing stop on EUR/USD after buying it at 1.2550 would mean that if the price rises to 1.2600, your stop would also rise from its initial level of 1.2500 to 1.2550 (50 pips).

-Your stop will then stay at 1.2550 unless price moves another 50 pips in your favor.
-This means that your trade will remain open for as long as price doesn’t go against you by 50 pips.
+Your stop will then stay at 1.2550 unless the price moves another 50 pips in your favor.
+This means that your trade will remain open for as long as the price doesn’t go against you by 50 pips.